 Traumatic Brain Injury Cases We Handle

 Traumatic brain injuries can result from many different circumstances.
 Some of the most common types of brain injury cases include:

 - Slip-and-fall cases- It’s very easy to hurt your head if you suddenly slip and fall on a slick surface.
 In fact, the U.S. Centers for Disease Control and Prevention say that in 2014, there were about 2.9 million TBI-related emergency room visits, hospitalizations, and deaths nationwide.
 More than 837,000 of these incidents involved children, and TBI contributed to the deaths of nearly 57,000 people that year.
 Falls accounted for nearly half of TBI-related emergency room visits.
 If you or someone you know sustained a brain injury due to a fall, you may have a claim if the property owner acted negligently in some fashion.

 - Motor vehicle accidents– Auto accidents are one of the most common ways people sustain traumatic brain injuries.
-The CDC reports that 18.7 percent of all TBI-related deaths in 2014 were due to motor-vehicle accidents.
 If you hurt your head in a car crash, you may have a personal injury claim if the other driver was impaired or acted negligently in some manner.

 - Falling objects or debris– You can easily sustain a traumatic brain injury if you’re hit in the head by falling debris.
 This can happen on construction sites, at work, or even just walking around your neighborhood.
 A property owner or another individual can be held liable if they acted recklessly and their actions let to your injury.
 This may fall under the doctrine of premises liability, depending on the circumstances of the case.